Slava12233/AgenticSaas-Aaas-/README.md

 ## Deployment

-Recommended deployment platforms:
+The application is recommended to be deployed on:

-- **Vercel** - For the Frontend part
+- **Vercel** - For the Frontend
-- **Node.js hosting services** - For the Backend part
+- **Node.js hosting platforms** - For the Backend

 ## Development Status

-The project is currently in development stage, with support for local development mode.
-The data in the working environment is mostly mock data, allowing development and testing without the need for a real API server.
+The project is currently in development, with local development environment support.
+The data in the development environment is mainly mock data, allowing for development and testing without needing a real API server.

+---